CMMC vs NIST 800-171: Key Differences

 Timeline and Effort: NIST to CMMC

 This is where contractors often get surprised.
-Completing a NIST 800-171 assessment might have taken 3-6 months.
+Completing a NIST 800-171 assessment might have taken 3 to 6 months.
 Contractors assume CMMC certification will be similar.
 It's typically not.
-CMMC certification for someone moving from NIST 800-171 to CMMC usually requires 9-15 months of additional work.
+CMMC certification for someone moving from NIST 800-171 to CMMC usually requires 9 to 15 months of additional work.
 They've done the NIST work, which is a head start, but they haven't done the verification, documentation, and maturity work that CMMC requires.

 The timeline also differs because NIST assessment is optional.
 You can delay it, stretch it out, work on it at your own pace.
 CMMC has hard deadlines set by the Department of Defense.
 You must be certified before you bid on certain contracts.
 That urgency changes the planning.